 - The Womb (uterus) – where a fertilized egg implants and a baby develops.

 - The Fallopian Tubes – two thin tubes that connect the ovaries to the womb.

 - The Cervix – the entrance to the womb from the vagina.

 - The Vagina

 The menstrual cycle is controlled by hormones.
-In each cycle, rising levels of the hormone, oestrogen causes the ovary to develop and release an egg (ovulation).
+In each cycle, rising levels of the hormone, estrogen causes the ovary to develop and release an egg (ovulation).
 The womb lining also starts to thicken.
 In the second half of the cycle, the hormone progesterone helps the womb to prepare for implantation of a developing embryo.
 The egg travels down the fallopian tubes.
-If pregnancy doesn’t occur, the egg is reabsorbed into the body.
-Levels of oestrogen and progesterone fall, and the womb lining comes away and leaves the body as a period (the menstrual flow).
+If pregnancy doesn't occur, the egg is reabsorbed into the body.
+Levels of estrogen and progesterone fall, and the womb lining comes away and leaves the body as a period (the menstrual flow).
 The time from the release of an egg to the start of a period is around 10 to 16 days.